-- Writing content
+- Writing blog posts

 - Answering emails

-- Create graphics or social media posts
+- Create graphics

-Sell on Etsy
+6. Sell on Etsy

 Additionally, it can be an excellent passive income option depending on the products sold.

-Teens between 13-17 can sell on Etsy with “appropriate permission and direct supervision” of their legal guardians.
+The best part is that teens between 13-17 can sell on Etsy with “appropriate permission and direct supervision” of their legal guardians.
 In this instance, Etsy uses the legal guardian's information to create an account, and they must be listed as the shop owner.

-Start A YouTube Channel
+7. Start a YouTube Channel

 Some of YouTube's most popular creators make millions each year.
 While making a fortune overnight is highly unlikely, generating a decent income is entirely within reach.